rubengerritsen/KMC/README.md

 ## Work in progress

-This will be a kinetic Monte Carlo simulator for optoelectronic processes in disordered organic materials.
+This is a kinetic Monte Carlo simulator for optoelectronic processes in disordered organic materials.
+Currently it is specifically made for a model system of TCNE and benzene.

 ### Dependencies